 9. Incorporate probiotics

-Probiotics (healthy bacteria) regulate and restore your intestines’ natural balance, and studies have shown they can help rid the body of heavy metals, free radicals and dangerous bacteria.
-Try one of these 13 recipes packed with probiotics, this recipe for probiotic lemonade, or our tutorial for brewing your own kombucha.
+Probiotics (healthy bacteria) regulate and restore your intestines’ natural balance.
+Studies have shown they can help protect the body from heavy metals, free radicals, and dangerous bacteria [source].

 10. Enemas are not the enemy

-Okay, this probably does not sound appealing, but enemas are a good way to naturally remove waste from the colon.
-Often bacteria, yeast and unwanted pathogens will create toxic build-up, leading to poor digestion.
+Okay, this probably does not sound appealing, but enemas are a good way to naturally remove waste from the colon, especially in functional bowel disorders like constipation and irritable bowel syndrome [source].

 For more information on how to do a home enema properly, click here.
 Alternatively, you can find a local colon hydrotherapist and get a colonic pre- and post-detox to clean out any toxic build-up.